 Folic acid supplements, also called Vitamin B-9, are a way to take concentrated amounts of folate, which is naturally found in many foods including green leafy vegetables, and fortified in pastas and breads.
 Folic acid helps us utilize proteins in our bodies, form new blood cells, and create new DNA.
 Many medical studies have promoted folic acid supplements for the prevention of neural tube defects in infants as well as prevention for heart disease, depression, Alzheimer’s disease, and type 2 diabetes.

 Proponents of folic acid supplements often think that more is better, both in dose amount and duration of supplementation.
-In our practice, we have seen negative side effects from the use of all forms of folic acid supplementation.
-It is not a supplement that should be taken long term without specific biochemical laboratory testing and evaluation due to the very negative side effects that could arise.
-It is not only important to know who would benefit from taking folic acid and how much is beneficial, but there is also a need to understand which form is best for each individual patient.
+For many years now, we have seen negative side effects from the use of all forms of folic acid supplementation.
+A new study finally confirms what we’ve known all along: folic acid is not a supplement that should be taken long term without specific biochemical laboratory testing and evaluation due to the very negative side effects that could arise.
+It is not only important to know who would benefit from taking folic acid and how much is beneficial, but there is also a need to understand which form is best for each individual.

 What many people fail to understand is the duality of folic acid activity.
-In one area, it’s a donor of methyl, so for an undermethylated individual, the thinking is that methylfolate is the appropriate course of treatment.
+In the cytoplasm (outside the nucleus), it’s a donor of methyl, so for an undermethylated individual, the thinking is that MTHFR methylfolate is the appropriate course of treatment.
 In actuality, that’s not correct because, in the nucleus, which is the command center of the cell, where we are trying to affect change, folic acid removes 10 times more methyl than it donates.
-This can alter many cellular mechanisms including detoxification.
-This is because all forms of folate/folic acid strip methyl at the level of DNA.
-That same folic acid works differently outside the nucleus of the cell where it actually donates some methyl into the system.
+This can alter many cellular mechanisms including detoxification, enzymes, hormones, and neurotransmitters.
+This is because all forms of folic acid (including folinic, MTHFR methylfolate, and plant-based whole food sources) strip methyl at the level of DNA.

 Many people have come to believe that methylated folate is the best form of folate to take for optimal health, regardless of their methylation status and other biochemical imbalances.
 This is not accurate.